 One map shows the progress of the last air raid on Berlin.
 Detailed reports reveal the amount of destruction in Britain caused by the V1 and V2 bombs.
 Status boards tell how close enemy bombers were to London.
 One board has a white chalk entry recounting how many British and German planes fought and were shot down on the final day of the Battle of Britain, September 15, 1940.
 On that day Hitler indefinitely postponed “Operation Sea Lion,” the invasion of Britain.

-Churchill’s bedroom is only steps from the map room, the door marked “Prime Minister.”
-The austere 18X20 ft room has a cot at one end and a desk and chair at the other.
-From the simple desk were made the stirring broadcasts rallying and sustaining the nation and a defeated Europe.
-In the unlikely event that the great man faltered in composing his calls to battle, on the desk a pocket size version of “Dod’s Parliamentary Companion” awaited his perusal.
+Only steps from the map room, Churchill’s bedroom door is marked “Prime Minister.”
+The austere 18X20 ft enclosure has a cot occupying one end and a desk and chair at the other.
+From the simple desk were made the stirring broadcasts that rallied and sustained the nation and a defeated Europe.
+In the unlikely event that the great man faltered in composing his calls to battle, a pocket size version of “Dod’s Parliamentary Companion” on the desk awaited his perusal.

 Covering an entire wall of the bedroom, a map of the British Isles showed the color coded invasion beaches where Hitler was expected to launch the attack on England.
 This information was so sensitive that even here in Churchill’s bedroom in the center of the most secret place in England, heavy drapes covered the knowledge that even Churchill expected the worst for England.
 The only personal memento in the room is an antiaircraft shell base to collect his numerous cigar ends, later to be mysteriously smuggled out and sold on the streets (along with thousands of others, no doubt) as genuine “Churchill cigars.”